 The Jackson Lab research focused on how viruses elicit plant diseases, and devised mechanisms for disease control in transgenic plants, working with three viruses: a plus sense monopartite RNA virus, tomato bushy stunt virus; a plus sense tripartite RNA virus, barley stripe mosaic virus; and a minus strand plant rhabdovirus, sonchus yellow net virus.
 The lab used genetic and biochemical analysis to investigate replication and movement of these viruses and to determine virus-host interactions culminating in disease.

 Watson M. Laetsch

 Watson Laetch grows walnuts commercially, raises antique apple varieties and has a vineyard producing Chardonnay and Merlot grapes, from which he makes wine.
-He serves on the CNR Advisory Board, is Co-Chair of Bancroft Library Capital Campaign and Mark Twain Lunch Club and also is involved in Friends of Cal History, and leads Bear Treks with his wife.
+He serves on the College Advisory Board, is Co-Chair of Bancroft Library Capital Campaign and Mark Twain Lunch Club and also is involved in Friends of Cal History, and leads Bear Treks with his wife.
 He's the past and present Chair, Board of Directors, Children's Hospital Oakland Research Institute; Member, Board of Directors, Children's Hospital and Research Center at Oakland; and Member, Board of Trustees, University of California Press Foundation.